-Swarms of tiny ocean organisms known collectively as zooplankton may have an outsize influence on their environment.
+Swarms of tiny ocean organisms known collectively as zooplankton may have an outsize influence on their environment, research with “sea monkeys” shows.

 These clusters of centimeter-long individuals, each beating tiny feathered legs, can, in aggregate, create powerful currents that may mix water over hundreds of meters in depth.